gospino123/gospino123-uf/README.md

 ## Emails
 -->

-## Personal Naming Conventions Preferences
+## Personal Preferences for Naming Conventions
 - **_camelCase_** for variables
     - camelCaseExample
 - **_underscores_** for images